andresugartechea/introToIM/midtermProject/journal.md

 ## Project description:

-_"Jump Rope"_ is a game where the player needs to click the mouse when the rope approaches to avoid touching it.
-The player scores a point every time they perform the task successfully, but the speed the speed increases with every click.
-The game ends when the ball touches the rope and the scoreboard is reset.
+_"Jump Rope"_ is a game where the player needs to click the mouse every time the rope approaches to avoid touching it.
+The player scores a point when they perform the task successfully, but the speed increases with every click.
+The game ends when the ball touches the rope.
+The scoreboard starts again from 0 so the user can play again and beat their record.

 <img src="concept.jpg" width="800" />

 _(Last modified: 06/06/2021)_

 ## Journal: